 However, bare in mind that not all flights or scenarios will fall under the Act’s remit.
 ‘Exceptional circumstances’ could see airlines avoid paying compensation in some situations.
 In a percentage of these cases, having travel insurance in place could be a saving grace in such an instance.

-But regardless of whether the airline fails to pay compensation, having some form of insurance for your travel plans in place is vital.
+But regardless of whether the airline fails to pay compensation, having some form of travel insurance for your holiday in place is vital.
 By purchasing your cover as soon as your flights are booked, not only are you covered for things that may happen to you in the meantime, such as serious illness, but you also protect yourself (and your cash) in the case of an airline going bust.